Personal profile

 Extinction and Empire

-Her latest book, Vanished: An Unnatural History of Extinction, was published by Allen Lane/Penguin Press on World Environment Day 2025.
+Her latest book, Vanished: An Unnatural History of Extinction, was published by Allen Lane, an imprint of Penguin Press, on World Environment Day 2025.
 You can watch her in conversation with David Olusoga for the book launch at Manchester Museum.

-The Financial Times and Telegraph picked Vanished as one of their best book of 2025.
-The Royal Society shortlisted the book for its 2025 Trivedi Science Book Prize, and recognised the book with the Wilkins-Bernal-Medawar medal.
+The Financial Times, Guardian, Telegraph, Smithsonian Magazine, BBC History Extra, Waterstones, and New Indian Express all picked Vanished as one of their best books of 2025.
+The Royal Society shortlisted Vanished for its 2025 Trivedi Science Book Prize, and recognised the book with the Wilkins-Bernal-Medawar medal.
 Vanished has also been postively reviewed by the Financial Times, Guardian, Forbes, Times Literary Supplement, and London Review of Books.

 Race and Anthropology